 Missionary Work & The Development of Ethnography

 Missionaries found that understanding another culture was important in achieving their goals of conversion.
-By immersing themselves within a culture, missionaries found that not only were they able to weave Christianity into the target culture, but groups were more receptive to the missionaries' messages than in cases where missionaries refused or were unable to engage with a group.
+By immersing themselves in a culture, missionaries found that not only were they able to weave Christianity into the target culture, but groups were more receptive to the missionaries' messages than in cases where missionaries refused or were unable to engage with a group.

 When working with various cultures, missionaries often took copious notes describing various mechanisms of society within various ethnic groups.
 This documentation was one of the earliest forms of ethnography.
 Because of the work they put forth in getting to know other cultures, missionaries can be considered as ethnographers themselves.

-Missionaries created an early framework for ethnography, but it wasn't until anthropologists such as Boas, Malinowski, Mead, Benedict, and Evans Pritchard hit the scene that ethnography started to grow into what it is today.
+Missionaries created an early framework for ethnography, but it wasn't until anthropologists such as Boas, Malinowski, Mead, Benedict, and Evans-Pritchard hit the scene that ethnography started to grow into what it is today.

 Ethnography & Changing Perspectives